 Our lawyers have considerable experience representing clients with a high net worth or high income who are seeking a divorce.
-With more assets and marital property, high net worth cases have inherent complexities that only well-established lawyers like ours can handle.
+With more assets and marital property, high net-worth cases have inherent complexities that only well-established lawyers like ours can handle.

 Shapiro Family Law works diligently to protect separate property that a spouse brought into the marriage and is not considered marital property.
 Our firm has access to a network of experts we can call upon, to ensure a fair and equitable distribution process, such as:

 Call Shapiro Family Law for a Consultation About Your Divorce

-We know that Colorado’s divorce laws can be complex.
+We know that Colorado’s divorce laws can be complicated.
 However, our attorneys will help you through the divorce process while providing vigorous advocacy in your family law case.
 Call us at 303-695-0200 to find out how we can help you.